The Variants dialog

 Alternatively, you could right-click the sample's row, and select Set as Parent 1 from the context menu:

 The name of the sample that is set as Parent 1 (e.g. B001) is highlighted in blue, for ease of identification (naturally, this sample will contain only "dark blue" variants).
-In addition, the values in the Distance column change to to reflect the distance between each sample and the currently selected parent (as opposed to the default measure of distance to the reference sequence).
-Note that in this coloring schema, the Distance column is only populated for samples that are currently selected in the main table; its value in the Select samples dialog will be blank:
+In addition, the values in the Similarity column change to reflect the similarity between each sample and the currently selected parent, as opposed to the default measure of similarity to the reference sequence (these values may take some time to update).

 You can switch between different coloring schemas by clicking the appropriate radio button.
 To remove a sample as a parent, click the button next to its name: